 A common mistake people make with this dish that you need to avoid is adding too much jalapeño.
 If you do, the salsa will be too spicy and overwhelm the taste of the peaches.

 When dicing the jalapeño, be sure to remove the seeds and ribs.
-These are what contain all the heat.
+These are what contains all the heat.
 Furthermore, just a quarter of jalapeño is enough to give the dish the perfect spice level.

 Flank steak with grilled tomatoes